42nd Field Artillery Regiment (Lanark and Renfrew Scottish), RCA: History

-Operational History
+Operational history

 First World War

 The 42nd Lanark and Renfrew Regiment was not mobilized itself for service overseas.
 However it contributed volunteers to the 2nd Battalion (Eastern Ontario Regiment), CEF; the 21st Battalion (Eastern Ontario), CEF; the 38th Battalion (Ottawa), CEF; the 77th Battalion (Ottawa), CEF; and the 80th Battalion, CEF.

 On 22 December 1915, the 130th Battalion (Lanark and Renfrew), CEF was authorized for service and on 27 September 1916, the battalion embarked for Great Britain.
 After its arrival in the UK, on 6 October 1916, the battalion's personnel were absorbed by the 12th Reserve Battalion, CEF to provide reinforcements for the Canadian Corps in the field.
 On 21 May 1917, the 130th Battalion was disbanded.

 On 15 July 1916, the 240th Battalion, CEF was authorized for service and on 3 May 1917, the battalion embarked for Great Britain.
 After its arrival in the UK, on 4 June 1917, the battalion's personnel were absorbed by the 7th Reserve Battalion, CEF to provide reinforcements for the Canadian Corps in the field.
 On 1 September 1917, the 240th Battalion was disbanded.

-1920s-1930s
+1920s–1930s

 On 12 March 1920, as a result of the Otter Commission and the following post-war reorganization of the militia, the 42nd Lanark and Renfrew Regiment was redesignated as The Lanark and Renfrew Regiment and was reorganized.
 From this point it had two battalions (one of them a paper-only reserve battalion) to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.

 On 15 July 1927, the regiment was reorganized as a Scottish unit and was redesignated as The Lanark and Renfrew Scottish Regiment.
 The regiment adopted the Government (Black Watch) tartan as part of its regimental uniform.

-The regiment had three mottos incorporated into its badges: Fac et spera; Ich dien; and Nemo me impune lacessit.
+The regiment had three mottos incorporated into its badges: Fac et spera (Work and hope); Ich dien (I serve); and Nemo me impune lacessit (No one provokes me with impunity).

 In 1930 the regiment was granted the following battle honours for the Great War.
-These honours became dormant when the regiment converted to artillery, being replaced by the RCA's honorary distinction Ubique.
+These honours became dormant when the regiment converted to artillery, being replaced by the RCA's honorary distinction Ubique (Everywhere).